P0014

 When there ECU has decided that there’s an issue with the camshaft adjusting system, it will trigger the check engine light.
 The palpable effects of over-advancing may manifest in different ways mechanically though.

-If the exhaust camshaft is stuck all the way advanced during starting, it might not be all too perceivable during idling and high load operation.
+If the exhaust camshaft is stuck all the way advanced during starting, it might not be all too perceivable during idling and high-load operation.
 However, when you’re cruising and looking for on-throttle torque, you may notice quite a dip due to the lack of camshaft overlap.
 Emissions will be worse too if you get its emissions tested.

 OBD codes diagnostics diagnosis troubleshooting repair definition on-board

 Because camshaft adjustment is linked to engine efficiency, the lack of its function will reflect in worse fuel economy.
-Since exhaust valve opening angle is used for internal exhaust gas recirculation and scavenging, you’ll be stuck with a less efficacious system overall.
+Since the exhaust valve opening angle is used for internal exhaust gas recirculation and scavenging, you’ll be stuck with a less efficacious system overall.

 Most of the exhaust camshaft’s operation is dependent on late-closing, or retardation.
 Therefore an exhaust camshaft stuck in an over-advanced state may cause a rougher running engine because the ECU is perplexed.
 It may not be overt, but it will feel like the engine is ‘missing’.